Granting Workloads Access to OCI Resources

 kubectl create -f financeworkloadidentity.yaml

-Example: Using the Java SDK to Grant Application Workloads Access to OCI Resources in Different Compartments
+Example: Using the Java SDK to Grant Application Workloads Access to OCI Resources in a Different Compartment

 To grant Java application workloads running on a Kubernetes cluster in one compartment access to other OCI resources in a different compartment: